Charles Hay (diplomat)

 Charles John Hay, (born 22 September 1965) is a former High Commissioner of the United Kingdom to Malaysia, having been appointed in April 2019.
 He is the former British Ambassador to South Korea.

 Diplomatic career

 Hay joined the Foreign and Commonwealth Office in 1993.

 From 2015 to 2018, he served as British Ambassador to South Korea.

 On 8 November 2018, Hay was announced as the next High Commissioner of the United Kingdom to Malaysia, in succession to Victoria Treadell.
-He took up the post in April 2019.
+He took up the post in April 2019 until August 2023.